Monday, 28 May 2012

 I am not asking you to change your position, but I am stating we must stay in dialogue and not allow our own personal emotional prejudices or doctrines to prevent us from seeing the possibilities of a beloved community.

 November is fast approaching, and the spirits of Ella Baker, Septima Clarke, Fannie Lou Hammer, Rosa Parks, A. Phillip Randolph, James Orange, Medgar Evers and Martin Luther, King Jr. stand in the balcony of heaven raising the question, “Will you do justice, live mercy and walk humbly with our God?”
 Emmitt Till and the four little girls who were assassinated in Alabama during worship did not die for a Sunday sermonic sound bite to show disdain for one group of God’s people.
 They were killed by an evil act enacted by men who believed in doctrine over love.
 We serve in ministry this day because of a man who believed in love over doctrine and died on a hill called Calvary in a dusty Palestinian community 2,000 years ago.
 Do not let the rhetoric of this debate keep you from the polls, my friend.
-Asking you to imagine a beloved community, your brother and friend, Otis Moss, III Senior Pastor Trinity UCCSource: The Huffington Post
+Asking you to imagine a beloved community, your brother and friend, Otis Moss, III Senior Pastor Trinity UCC

 May 28, 2012